Summary

 - You can also refer yourself or someone you care for by contacting one of the participating community health services.

-The program is available through selected community health services who deliver this program in metropolitan and regional Victoria.
+The program is available through selected community health services across metropolitan and regional Victoria.

 Metropolitan service providers